csells/go_router/README.md

 ![URL Strategy w/ Hash](readme/url-strat-hash.png)

 The process for turning off the hash is [documented](https://flutter.dev/docs/development/ui/navigation/url-strategies) but fiddly.
-The go_router has built-in support for setting the URL path strategy, however, so you can simply call `GoRouter.setUrlPathStrategy` and make your choice:
+The go_router has built-in support for setting the URL path strategy, however, so you can simply call `GoRouter.setUrlPathStrategy` before calling `runApp` and make your choice:

 ```dart
 void main() {